 See GACC press release.

-Gatwick Airport are conducting a phoney consultation -phoney because the Commission and Gatwick have both already chosen the so-called wide-spaced runway which has the worst environmental impact - see Gatwick Unzipped below.
+Gatwick Airport have conducted a phoney consultation - phoney because the Commission and Gatwick have both already chosen the so-called wide-spaced runway which has the worst environmental impact - see Gatwick Unzipped below.

 For recent developments see